malaika-chandler/creative-market-code-challenge/README.md

 	- User enters username in first text area
 	- User enters question in second
 	- Validation ensuring no empty text fields
-	- Assuming 1000 character limit for now
+	- Assuming 2^16 - 1 byte limit for now
 - User sees their question at the top of the list of comments
 	- Nice To Have:
 		- They see their post without reloading